cdbelala/ACSAR/README.md

 # ACSAR
 The course scheduler that will revolutionize universities' scheduling portal and alleviate headaches from students all over the world!

-ACSAR provides a comprehensive and simplied experience to course scheduling for students.
+ACSAR provides a comprehensive and simplified experience to course scheduling for students.
 Our system will also allow instructors to view student info and add them to their courses manually, and admins can organize all course info from the room number to the class schedule.

 For the Student end: